nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/audit.md

 </extension>
 ```

-For instance, the above contribution will add _modelId, modelName, worklowInitiator, workflowVarriables_&nbsp;to the&nbsp;**extendedInfo** only for the _afterWorkflowStarted_ event**.**
+For instance, the above contribution will add `modelId`, `modelName`, `worklowInitiator`, `workflowVarriables` to the `extendedInfo` only for the `afterWorkflowStarted` event.

-When the extension point is contributed, the data are stored into the tables NXP_LOGS_EXTINFO and NXP_LOGS_MAPEXTINFOS.
+When the extension point is contributed, the data are stored into the `audit.elasticsearch.indexName` index for the Elastcisearch back-end and into the `NXP_LOGS_EXTINFO` and `NXP_LOGS_MAPEXTINFOS` tables for the legacy SQL back-end.

 [More details on the explorer.](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.audit.service.NXAuditEventsService--extendedInfo)

 ### Adapter

-The contribution to the extension point **adapter** in component&nbsp;**org.nuxeo.ecm.platform.audit.service.NXAuditEventsService** allows to define the adapter that will be injected in EL context.
-Here is an example of a contribution to the extension point adapter.
+The contribution to the `adapter` extension point of the `org.nuxeo.ecm.platform.audit.service.NXAuditEventsService` component allows to define the adapter that will be injected in the EL context.
+Here is an example of a contribution to this extension point.

 ```xml
 <extension target="org.nuxeo.ecm.platform.audit.service.NXAuditEventsService" point="adapter">